kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 The schema reuses the same qualified key naming convention as `ResourceSlice` attributes and follows a `DeviceAttribute`-like envelope.
-In **alpha**, `sharingAffinity` matching is limited to **string-valued** attributes for the keys referenced by `sharingAffinity.attributeKeys`, which keeps equality semantics simple and aligns with the scheduler's in-memory lock representation.
+In **alpha**, `sharingAffinity` matching is limited to **string-valued** attributes for the keys referenced by `sharingAffinity.parameterKeys`, which keeps equality semantics simple and aligns with the scheduler's in-memory lock representation.

 ```json